adamdelancey/ms3-tips/README.md

     As a Frequent User, I want to:
     1. Easily be able to check if any new tips have been added that may interest me.
-    2. Login to the account that I had previously set up and see my own submissions.
+    2. Login to the account that I have previously set up and see my own submissions.
     3. Add more tips to the website that I may not have done already.
     4. Edit my own tips.
     5. Delete any tips that are no longer relevant.